MISSION: To create knowledge and support education, health and wellness professionals to serve in a diverse world.

-The School of Education strategic plan is grounded in twin pillars that highlight areas of strength and opportunity for the school: 1) Health, Wellness and Education across the Lifespan; and 2) Diversity Issues in the Preparation of Education and Health Professionals.
-These pillars reflect the School of Education’s mission, and address areas of recognized need, locally, nationally and globally.
+STRATEGIC PLAN SUMMARY: The School of Education strategic plan is grounded in twin pillars that highlight areas of strength and opportunity for the school: 1) Health, Wellness and Education across the Lifespan; and 2) Diversity Issues in the Preparation of Education and Health Professionals.
+Two cross-cutting themes support the twin pillars of the School of Education’s strategic plan and permeate the associated work: Interdisciplinary Collaboration and Technology Integration.

 Facilitate a Positive, Balanced and Productive Work Environment

-Innovate in Research, Teaching and Service
+Innovate in Teaching